Alpine swift: Behaviour and ecology

 It has a powerful and rapid flight with deep slow wing beats.
 They are known to engage in twilight ascent, which is characterised by increased flight activity and gaining altitude and longer-distance horizontal flights at dawn and dusk, possibly part of social interactions between individuals.
 Alpine swifts spend most of their lives in the air, living on the insects they catch in their beaks.
 They drink on the wing, but roost on vertical cliffs or walls.
 A study published in 2013 showed Alpine swifts can spend over six months flying without having to land.
 All vital physiological processes, including sleep, can be performed while in air.
 In 2011, Felix Liechti and his colleagues at the Swiss Ornithological Institute attached electronic tags that log movement to six alpine swifts and it was discovered that the birds could stay aloft in the air for more than 200 days straight.

 Breeding

 Alpine swifts breed in colonies of up to hundreds of pairs on cliffsides or buildings.
 They habitually return to the same colonies year after year, and are considered monogamous, featuring a relatively low rate of extra-pair paternity among females.
 They breed once a year, each clutch having 1-4 eggs.
 The brood is incubated and fed by both parents.

-The hatchlings fledge at about 50 days after hatching.
+Nestling development is strongly influenced by weather because the adults depend on airborne arthropods, which become less available during cold or rainy conditions.
+A long-term study of colonies in Switzerland found that nestlings generally fledged between 50 and 70 days after hatching, and that adverse weather reduced their survival and growth.
+Wing growth was particularly responsive to weather experienced throughout development, while body mass and sternum growth were more strongly associated with conditions during shorter developmental periods.

 Sexual dimorphism is cryptic, with males having a slightly longer tail fork– about 7% longer on average.